Tell me more ×

 Cover Stories

 A hoax is, according to Google, A humorous or malicious deception.
 If the WWN would be trying to deceive anyone, I'd throw it to a hoax.
 It's more of a... well, I suppose it is a reliable newspaper.
-And this whole question just brightened my day a little bit. – Christopher May 21 '12 at 6:34
+And this whole question just brightened my day a little bit.
+May 21, 2012 at 6:34